2014 Men's Asia-Pacific Fistball Championships

-The 1st Men's Asian Fistball Championships (subsequently renamed Asia-Pacific Men's Fistball Championship) was held from 10 to 11 April 2014 at University of Lahore in Lahore, Punjab in Pakistan.
+The 1st Men's Asia-Pacific Fistball Championships (subsequently renamed Asia-Pacific Men's Fistball Championship) was held from 10 to 11 April 2014 at University of Lahore in Lahore, Punjab in Pakistan.
 It was the first major international fistball tournament to be held in the Asian region.

 Pakistan were crowned Asian Fistball Champions for the first time, defeating India 3:2 in the final.

 Participants

 The 4 teams that competed in the 2014 Men's Asian Fistball Championships in Pakistan were:

 Structure

 All matches of the 2014 Asia-Pacific Fistball Championships were played to three winning sets (best of five sets).